machurch/CookingTimeAnalysis/README.md

   frameborder="0"
 ></iframe>
 From the plot, it is evident that the p-value is 0.0, and that is also what I calculated.
 Since 0.0 is less than my designated significance level of 0.05, I can reject the null hypothesis and conclude that it is likely that recipes submitted in the month of December take longer to cook compared to all other recipes.

+# Framing a Prediction Problem

+My model will try to predict whether or not a recipe will take under an hour to prepare.
+This is a binary classification model since the recipe is either under an hour or over an hour.

+The variable I am predicting is the column `'under_hour'`, which is 1 if the recipe takes an hour or less to prepare and 0 if it takes over an hour.
+I chose this variable because people who are in a time crunch may not have more than an hour to spare on cooking.

+The metric I am choosing to evaluate my model is it's precision because I don't want people to choose a recipe thinking that they have time to cook it and then end up being wrong.

+The information that I know now is all of the data in the `'combo'` dataframe.

+# Baseline Model

+My baseline model is a binary classifier that uses logarithmic regression and takes in the number of ingredients a recipe needs and the month it was submitted to predict whether or not it will take under an hour to cook.

+The features that I used are `'n_ingredients'` which is quantitative, and `'month'` which is nominal.
+I chose to use `'n_ingredients'` because it would make sense that recipes that require more ingredients would take a longer time to prepare.
+I chose `'month'` because when performing my hypothesis test I learned that recipes submitted in December take a significantly longer time to prepare.

+To prepare `'month'` for my model, I transformed it using One Hot encoding.
+I left `'n_ingredients'` as-is because it is quantitative.

+The precision of this model is 0.76 which is pretty good considering it only took in two features.
+This model is pretty good because in the training data, if a recipe was predicted to take under an hour, there was a 0.76 probability that it actually took less than an hour.

+# Final Model